aaroneaton/better-yourls/readme.txt

 == Frequently Asked Questions ==

 = Are you still developing this plugin? =
-* Yes.
+* Yes!
+This plugin was adopted in 2018 by Aaron Eaton to continue development.

-= Does this work with netowork or multisite installations? =
+= Does this work with network or multisite installations? =
 * I don't know.
 I haven't tried it.

 = Can I help? =